 Next, move on to all the different types of student debt.
 If your child will be using credit to help pay for school, make sure you both understand how the borrowed funds will be allocated.
 As a rule, student debt is considered “good debt,” especially when it pays for essentials, like tuition, books, and basic living expenses.
 But it can quickly become “bad debt” if credit is funding a spring break vacation or nights out at the bar.

 Also, ensure you both understand the repayment terms.
-With government loans, repayment doesn’t need to happen until after graduation.
+With student loans from the government, repayment doesn’t need to happen until after graduation.
 But with lines of credit and credit cards, there will be monthly payments to cover interest charges.
 This is a great opportunity to show your child how to set up an automatic payment — why not one of your own? — through online banking.

 Make this part of the discussion two-sided.
 Talk about the difference between needs and wants and the importance of reminding yourself — do I really need this? — before making any purchase.
 It can help if you share your own spending triggers.
 You can then discuss some areas of temptation your child will encounter at university or college: eating out, going to bars, clothes, Ubers, video games, etc.